MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/service-request-support.md

 You can either use [Monitor](../monitor-overview.md) or [browser development tools](/azure/azure-web-pubsub/howto-troubleshoot-network-trace#collect-a-network-trace-in-the-browser-browser-based-apps-only) to record a network trace.

 Be sure to start recording just before reproducing the issue and end the recording right after you successfully reproduced it.
-This brief video minimizes irrelevant information in the trace that might cause delays.
+This brief interval minimizes irrelevant information in the trace that might cause delays.

 ### Provide detailed steps to reproduce the issue

 If you created a minimal or vanilla repro app, describe *how to reproduce the issue* in that app.
-Don't describe the app itself where you originally found the problem.
+Don't describe issues with the app where you originally found the problem.

 Mention the observed behavior and the expected behavior.